Noah-loic/global-development-capstone/README.md

 it was done following the following steps:

 **1. Feature Selection**:	Identify predictors and target variable	Focus model on meaningful inputs.

+**What was done:**

+Chose independent variables that are known to influence life expectancy:

+ - hdi (Human Development Index)

+ - gdp_per_capita

+ - population

+ - electricity_consumption_per_capita

+ - co2_emissions_per_capita

+Defined the target variable:
+ - life_expectancy

+**Why it was done:**
+ - To ensure that only relevant, numerical, and complete data was used to build an accurate model.
+ - These features are backed by economic and social theory as drivers of health outcomes.
 ```python
 # Select features for modeling
 features = [